Storidge/cio-faq/README.md

 # FAQ

-This FAQ is a work in progress designed to answer the questions our users most frequently ask.
+Find answers and general information quickly about getting started with Storidge CIO.
+This FAQ is a work in progress designed to answer questions our users most frequently ask.

 [General](/general.md)